Thinking of starting an agritourism business? Here’s what you need to know first

 You don’t need to build cabins or hire staff right away.

-Start with one low-cost offer — like a monthly farm tour or workshop — and gather feedback.
-Refine as you go.
-Small steps build confidence and proof of demand.
+Start with one low-cost offer — such as a monthly farm tour or workshop — and gather feedback.

 6. Marketing matters (and it’s easier than you think)